-1. SCHEDULING OF APPEALS
+3. SCHEDULING OF APPEALS

-The secretary shall schedule all appeals, with due consideration for the board members, administration, appellants, and meeting room space when in-person hearings occur.
+The Secretary shall schedule all appeals, with due consideration for the Board members, Respondent, Appellants, and meeting room space when in-person hearings occur.

-As a standard practice, it is expected that the appellant will attend on the scheduled date.
-Requests for adjournments will be considered and will be at the discretion of the panel and/or the secretary of the board.
+As a standard practice, it is expected that the Appellant will attend on the scheduled date.
+Requests for adjournments will be considered and will be at the discretion of the Panel and/or the Secretary of the Board.